msaville128/omnisharp_bazel/README.md

 After you install the dll and create `omnisharp.json`, restart OmniSharp for it to take effect.
 Open the command palette (`Ctrl+Shift+P`) and then run `OmniSharp: Restart OmniSharp`.

+## Motivation

+I love C# and I love Bazel.

+But IDE support for C# with Bazel didn't exist.
+Until now, developers can either:

+1. Maintain C# project and solution files in parallel with BUILD files (*which drift over time*)
+2. Use Gazelle or other tools to generate Bazel targets from MSBuild files (*which makes Bazel second class*)

+I dislike mixing different build systems in a repo.
+In my view, if you choose Bazel then you should only need BUILD files.
+There shouldn't be any reason to use MSBuild at all!

+There are a few Roslyn-powered C# language servers out there:

+* C# Dev Kit is closed-source
+* DotRush doesn't have a way to extend it (that I'm aware of)
+* OmniSharp has a plugin system based on MEF2

+OmniSharp was the de-facto language server for VS Code before C# Dev Kit and its extensibility makes it the preferred choice for adding Bazel integration.

 ## How it works

 This plugin runs a Bazel query on each C# file to determine which target "owns" it.
 A virtual project is created for each target.
 To inspect these queries, look at OmniSharp logs for messages from `OmniSharp.Bazel.BazelShell`.